falconandrea/falconandrea/README.md

 # 👋 Hi, I'm Andrea Falcon

 I am a backend developer with experience in building web applications using PHP, Laravel, and MySQL.
 While my primary focus is on the backend, I also have knowledge of frontend technologies such as HTML, CSS, and JavaScript.

 Recently, I have been expanding my knowledge by learning Node.js, Solidity, and web3 tools.

 I am passionate about the potential of blockchain and decentralized systems to transform the way we interact with the internet, and I am eager to explore the web3 space further.
 As a technology enthusiast, I am constantly seeking to learn and grow, and I am excited about the challenges that this constantly evolving field presents.

-I welcome the opportunity to connect with like-minded professionals and explore new ways to make an impact in the world of web3.
+If you are involved in Web3 projects or share my passion for blockchain technology and decentralized systems, I would love to connect and explore potential collaborations.
+Let's work together to bring innovative solutions to the world of blockchain and decentralized applications.
+Feel free to reach out and connect with me! 😄

+### At the moment I'm...
+- Expanding my web3 knowledge with courses and tutorials on [LearnWeb3DAO](https://learnweb3.io/).
+- Using ChatGPT as my trusted assistant to help me with coding tasks, providing valuable insights and solutions to technical challenges.
+- Actively studying prompt engineering to improve my ability to communicate effectively with ChatGPT.

 ### In this year I want to...
-- improve my English skills
+- Improve my English skills.
-- work in some Web3 Projects
+- Work on exciting Web3 Projects.

 ### In 2023 I...
-- have been expanding my knowledge about Solidity, and web3 tools.
+- Have been expanding my knowledge about Solidity and web3 tools.
-- completed the online Alchemy Bootcamp and received the certificate with my personal project [Auth with NFT](https://github.com/falconandrea/auth-with-nft)
+- Completed the online Alchemy Bootcamp and received the certificate with my personal project [Auth with NFT](https://github.com/falconandrea/auth-with-nft)

 ### In 2022 I...
-- used Laravel with InertiaJS in some projects (with Vue3 and Tailwind CSS for the frontend)
+- Used Laravel with InertiaJS in various projects (with Vue3 and Tailwind CSS for the frontend)
-- made my first contribution to the Open Source World on phpMyAdmin Project, [here](https://github.com/phpmyadmin/phpmyadmin/pull/17665) the PR
+- Made my first contribution to the Open Source World on the phpMyAdmin Project, [here](https://github.com/phpmyadmin/phpmyadmin/pull/17665) is the PR
-- learned Javascript and NodeJS on [Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://www.freecodecamp.org/)
+- Learned JavaScript and NodeJS through [Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://www.freecodecamp.org/)
-- started the [Alchemy University](https://university.alchemy.com/) and entered in the Web3 World
+- Started the [Alchemy University](https://university.alchemy.com/) and ventured into the Web3 World.

 ## ⚡ Languages & Technologies